hgollakota/randomPassword/interestingREADME.md

 -the -n or --numbers option will include number 0-9 in the password -the -s or --symbols option will include some special characters

-ex:Basic Generation using defaults
+Basic Generation using defaults

 	c:\\Pyscripts>randomPassWords.py
 		Password :
 		ResistShapeAmendment

-ex: Generating password with special characters
+Generating password with special characters

 	c:\\Pyscripts>randomPassWords.py 25 -s
 		Password :
 		Kid.Rather.Funny.Novel&Museum&

-ex: Generating password with special characters and numbers
+Generating password with special characters and numbers

 	c:\\Pyscripts>randomPassWords.py 25 -sn
 		Password :
 		Although.3Regularly&6Blue.2

-ex: Generating password using words from a different wordbank
+Generating password using words from a different wordbank

 	c:\\Pyscripts>randomPassWords.py 25 -sn -wb testwb.txt
 		Password :